 - Consider the group size each student is best able to learn in and design classroom areas to accommodate that size.

 - Try to foresee any areas of distraction in the classroom and place students who are easily distracted away from those areas.

 - Create classroom incentive charts to keep students focused on positive behaviors and help them control their impulses.

-Executive functioning skills are often more difficult for unique learners to manage.
-It is important to use evidence‑based strategies to support their executive functioning in order to allow them to self‑regulate.
+Executive functioning skills—the ability to plan and organize things in one’s head—are often more difficult for unique learners to master.
+Instructors should use evidence‑based strategies to support students’ executive functioning to help them self‑regulate.